NikolayKrishtopa/virtual-keyboard/README.md

 A vanilla JS challenge.
 The virtual keyboard depeloped with native JS (OOP).
 The tech stack is: JS, SCSS, Webpack.

+The deployed page may bee seen per the following [link](https://nikolaykrishtopa.github.io/virtual-keyboard/)

 ### To start this app you will need to:

 - **git clone ...** clone the repo into your PC